videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/mic-controls.md

 # Mic Controls

-Whenever any participant wants to start / stop broadcasting their audio to other participant in meeting, they can simply do it with videoSDK Meeting.
+Whenever any participant wants to start / stop broadcasting their audio to other participant in meeting, they can simply do it with VideoSDK Meeting.

 This guide will provide an overview of how to use enable and disable Mic in a meeting.